 I like to squeeze the mixture a bit with my hands to create some chunkier crumbles for extra texture.

-Step 3: Form the Crumble Base
+Step 3: Press the Bottom Crust

 - crumble mixture from Step 2